Sarah Kathryn Moore

 Through the course of the quarter we will examine the enduring appeal of fairy tales and especially the irresistibility of telling and re-telling them to authors and artists of our own era.
 Course texts will include Philip Pullman’s new 'Fairy Tales from the Brothers Grimm', Angela Carter's 'The Bloody Chamber', an anthology of contemporary re-interpretations of fairy tales, the rock-operaesque Decemberists album 'The Hazards of Love', and other interpretations of fairy tales in visual media such as visual art and film.

 Texts: Philip Pullman, 'Fairy Tales from the Brothers Grimm' Angela Carter, 'The Bloody Chamber' Kate Bernheimer, ed.
 'My Mother She Killed Me, My Father He Ate Me: Forty New Fairy Tales' Maria Tatar, ed.
 'Classic Fairy Tales'

 The majority of our class time will be spent in small and large group discussions and activities, so expect to participate actively in every class period.
 There will also be occasional lectures.

 Note that this course fulfills the UW’s “W” requirement and as such is writing intensive.
 We'll devote some of our class time to writing instruction, but this course assumes rhetorical awareness and a familiarity with the fundamentals of academic writing taught in "C" courses.
 It is strongly recommended that you complete the university's "C" requirement before enrolling in this class.

 Class assignments and grading

-As a "W" credit course you will complete two 5-page papers with the opportunity for revision as well as smaller in- and out-of-class writing assignments.
+As a "W" credit course you will complete two 5 to 7-page papers with the opportunity for revision as well as smaller in- and out-of-class writing assignments.
 Participation is also a large component of your grade.